 Hooray for resourcefulness!

-Perhaps the most fleshed-out guide that you’ll find outside of an actual coaching program, this is an excellent choice for newbies and professionals alike.
+This is an excellent choice for newbies and professionals alike, perhaps, the most fleshed-out guide that you’ll find outside of an actual coaching program.

 Another one of the gold-standard life coaching books is Transformational Life Coaching.
 If you’re looking for the “OG” guide to coaching, then look no further than this near-biblical text.

-Coaching Questions: A Coach’s Guide to Powerful Asking Skills – Tony Stolzfus
+- Coaching Questions: A Coach’s Guide to Powerful Asking Skills – Tony Stoltzfus

 If you’re looking for a step-by-step guide to becoming a life coach, then we highly recommend checking out Walks of Life by Jill Fratto.
 This book is excellent at breaking down the business side of coaching, and clearly explains start-up costs, charging rates, and business licensing considerations that can puzzle even the most experienced coaches.